 A non-resident individual is liable to tax on income arising in Guernsey, other than Guernsey bank interest, dividends, distributions, directors fees, royalties and other similar payments.
 If you receive income on behalf of, or you pay income to, a non-resident, you are considered by law to be their agent and are responsible for providing details.
-For example, this would include payment of rent to a non-resident landlord for a Guernsey/Alderney property which you use or occupy.
+For example, this would include payment of rent to a non-resident landlord for a Guernsey/Alderney property which you use or occupy, or maintenance payments made under a Guernsey Court Order made before 1st March 2003 where the spouse has permanently left the island.